-Su (2019) apply this criterion to the data and select G = 4.
-Table 1 gives their CLasso (Su, Shi, and Phillips 2016) estimates for the slope coefficients for the four groups.
+Su, Shi, and Phillips (2016) propose an information criterion to select the number of groups G in a grouped-panel regression and prove its consistency.
+Wang, Phillips, and Su (2019) apply this criterion to the data and select G = 4.
+Table 1 gives their CLasso (Su, Shi, and Phillips (2016)) estimates for the slope coefficients for the four groups.

-There are two groups with estimated positive effects of the minimum wage on employment and two groups with negative effects (see $\theta{q,1}$ in the table).
+There are two groups with estimated positive effects of the minimum wage on employment and two groups with negative effects (see $\theta{g,1}$ in the table).